 Understanding the imprint of his own global artistic reach ultimately brings Richie Kotzen full circle with the feelings evoked by the music he cherished during his own youth, not to mention his regard for the musicians who made it.
 “Thankfully, I’ve been very lucky in that way,” he concludes.
 “People tend to gravitate toward others who are carved out of certain like-minded stones, and then you figure out how you fit into each other’s orbit.
 Me, I like to do that with my music.”
 Considering how the impact of Kotzen’s ever-expanding catalog stretches to the literal edge of the Earth, we expect the shared orbit of his songs and what they mean to his listenership and fanbase at large will only continue to widen.

 Absolutely no refunds unless the performance is permanently canceled.

-For this performance, proof of vaccination or a negative PCR COVID test, taken no more than 72 hours prior to show date, is required for entry into the venue.
+For this performance, proof of vaccination or a negative PCR COVID test WILL NOT be required for entry into the venue.
 Face masks are not required, but they are recommended to be worn in the theater.
 This policy is subject to change.
 Please check individual shows as our policies may change depending on additional mandates from the artist’s touring manager.
 If you are experiencing COVID-19 related symptoms, please stay home.
 We welcome you to join us again in the future.